railsuser2014/openobject-doc-book-en/7/7_18_Process/index.rst

 as a constraint rather than a helpful daily management tool.

-To help the company meet its quality requirements and to form these processes into assistance integrated with everyday work, Open ERP supplies a 'Corporate Intelligence ( r )' tool that enables you to put company processes at the heart of your management system.
+To help the company meet its quality requirements and to form these processes into assistance integrated with everyday work, OpenERP supplies a 'Corporate Intelligence ( r )' tool that enables you to put company processes at the heart of your management system.